 Increased IoT Capabilities

-By and large, the construction industry is woefully behind when it comes to IoT capabilities and advanced analytics.
-Indeed, while construction sites generate huge amounts of data, the vast majority of that information is not even recorded, let alone measured or analyzed for insight.
+By and large, the construction industry is woefully behind in IoT capabilities and advanced analytics.
+Indeed, while construction sites generate massive amounts of data, the vast majority of that information is not even recorded, let alone measured or analyzed for insight.

 Advanced BIM technology can change this and bring IoT capabilities to a construction site.
 This could lead to many benefits, allowing for more efficient: